TIBCOSoftware/snappydata/docs/quickstart/structucture_streamingquickstart.md

 # Structured Streaming Quick Reference

-This quick start guide provides step-by-step instructions to perform structured streaming in SnappyData by using the Spark shell as well as through a Snappy job.
+This quick start guide provides step-by-step instructions to perform structured streaming in TIBCO ComputeDB by using the Spark shell as well as through a Snappy job.

 For detailed information, refer to  [Structured Streaming](/howto/use_stream_processing_with_snappydata.md#structuredstreaming).